kantanand/timesheet/README.md

 To cancel a running task, and remove any time tracked for it, simply call cancel.
 There should be no need to say what task to cancel as you can only be doing one task at a time.
 Therefore, the current task is cancelled.

-#### Add an Ad-hoc Task

-    $ timesheet add <taskname> <start-date-time> <duration>

-To insert an ad-hoc or arbitrary task, simple add the name of the task, the start date and time in the ISO date/time format (`YYYY-mm-dd HH:MM:SS`) and how long the task took in minutes.

 #### Reports

 At any time you can report on what task is active: